johnsyweb/countdown/README.md

 ```

 When all fields (target and 6 numbers) are provided via query parameters, the solver runs automatically.

+### Sharing Solutions

+Each solution has a "Share" button that copies a permalink to your clipboard.
+The permalink includes:
+- Query parameters with the target and numbers
+- An anchor link to the specific solution (e.g., `#solution-123456`)

+When someone visits the permalink:
+1. The form is automatically populated with the numbers
+2. The solver runs automatically
+3. The page scrolls to and highlights the specific solution

+This makes it easy to share interesting solutions with others!

 ### Running the Website